Edmund Franklin Ward

 Edmund Franklin Ward (January 3, 1892 – December 14, 1990) was an American illustrator who illustrated for the Saturday Evening Post and did his first illustrations for the magazine before turning age 20.
 He had a successful career as an illustrator of works that ranged in style and subject matter from dark tonalist in oils to humorous in wash and watercolor.
 For many years he illustrated the Alexander Botts and Assistant District Attorney Doowinkle stories for the Saturday Evening Post.

-Ward studied at the Art Students League in the same class with Norman Rockwell.
+Ward studied at the Art Students League in the same class as Norman Rockwell.
 The two students became friends, and shared a studio in the attic of a Manhattan brownstone.